HanetakaChou/hanetakachou.github.io/src/Image-Synthesis/Scanline/Lighting/Order-Independent-Transparency.md

 #### 3-3-5-1\.
 Vulkan

-Since the Vulkan doesn't support the "FrameBufferFetch", we can't implement the K-Buffer by programmable blending in Vulkan.
-Although we can implement the K-Buffer by fragment scheduling, the fragment scheduling is not suitable to the mobile GPU.
-However, the FrameBufferFetch is supported by OpenGL and we can implement the by programmable blending in OpenGL.
+The K-Buffer can be implemented by the [VK_EXT_rasterization_order_attachment_access](https://github.com/KhronosGroup/VK-GL-CTS/blob/main/external/vulkancts/modules/vulkan/rasterization/vktRasterizationOrderAttachmentAccessTests.cpp) extension in Vulkan.

+However, this extension has not been widely supported on Android devices.

 #### 3-3-5-2\.
 Metal

-The MLAB can be implemented in one renderPass as the following: //We assume that the K of K-Buffer equals four.
+The K-Buffer can be implemented in one renderPass as the following: // We assume that the K of K-Buffer equals four.
 ```
     RenderPassDescriptor:
         ColorAttachment:
-            0.FinalColor //Load:Clear //Store:Store //Format:R10G10B10A2_UNORM  //HDR10
+            0.FinalColor // Load:Clear // Store:Store // Format:R10G10B10A2_UNORM  // HDR10
-            1.xyz:A0*C0 w:1-A0 //Load:Clear //ClearValue:[ 0 0 0 1 ] //Store:DontCare //Format:R16G16B16A16_FLOAT
+            1.xyz:A0*C0 w:1-A0 //Load:Clear // ClearValue:[ 0 0 0 1 ] //Store:DontCare //Format:R16G16B16A16_FLOAT
-            //The size of the PixelStorage is limited(A7-128bit A8\A9\A10-256bit A11-512bit)
+            // The size of the PixelStorage is limited(A7-128bit A8\A9\A10-256bit A11-512bit)
-            //Since the visibility function is monotonically decreasing and the farther fragments generally contribute introduce the lowest error, we prefer to reduce the precision of the farther fragments.
+            // Since the visibility function is monotonically decreasing and the farther fragments generally contribute introduce the lowest error, we prefer to reduce the precision of the farther fragments.
-            2.xyz:A1*C1 w:1-A1 //Load:Clear //ClearValue:[ 0 0 0 1 ] //Store:DontCare //Format:R8G8B8A8_UNORM
+            2.xyz:A1*C1 w:1-A1 // Load:Clear // ClearValue:[ 0 0 0 1 ] // Store:DontCare // Format:R8G8B8A8_UNORM
-            3.xyz:A2*C2 w:1-A2 //Load:Clear //ClearValue:[ 0 0 0 1 ] //Store:DontCare //Format:R8G8B8A8_UNORM
+            3.xyz:A2*C2 w:1-A2 // Load:Clear // ClearValue:[ 0 0 0 1 ] // Store:DontCare // Format:R8G8B8A8_UNORM
-            4.xyz:A3*C3 w:1-A3 //Load:Clear //ClearValue:[ 0 0 0 1 ] //Store:DontCare //Format:R8G8B8A8_UNORM
+            4.xyz:A3*C3 w:1-A3 // Load:Clear // ClearValue:[ 0 0 0 1 ] // Store:DontCare // Format:R8G8B8A8_UNORM
-            5.Z0123 //Load:Clear //ClearValue:[ farthest farthest farthest farthest ] //Store:DontCare //Format:R16G16B16A16_FLOAT
+            5.Z0123 // Load:Clear // ClearValue:[ farthest farthest farthest farthest ] // Store:DontCare // Format:R16G16B16A16_FLOAT
         DepthAttachment:
-            Depth //Load:Clear //Store:DontCare
+            Depth // Load:Clear // Store:DontCare
     RenderCommandEncoder:
         0.OpaquePass:
             BackgroundColor->Color[0]
             BackgroundDepth->Depth
         1.KBufferPass:
-            Read: Color[1]/Color[2]/Color[3]/Color[4]/Color[5]->4个Fragment
+            Read: Color[1]/Color[2]/Color[3]/Color[4]/Color[5] -> 4 Fragments
             Modify: ...
-            Write: 4个Fragment->Color[1]/Color[2]/Color[3]/Color[4]/Color[5]
+            Write: 4 Fragments -> Color[1]/Color[2]/Color[3]/Color[4]/Color[5]
-            //reuse the BackgroundDepth
+            // reuse the BackgroundDepth
         3.CompositePass:
-            Color[1]/Color[2]/Color[3]/Color[4]/Color[5]->...
-            ...->TransparentColor
-            ...->AlphaTotal
-            Color[0]->BackgroundColor
-            TransparentColor+AlphaTotal*BackgroundColor->Color[0]
+            Color[1]/Color[2]/Color[3]/Color[4]/Color[5] -> ...
+            ... -> TransparentColor
+            ... -> AlphaTotal
+            Color[0] -> BackgroundColor
+            TransparentColor+AlphaTotal*BackgroundColor -> Color[0]
 ```

 ### 3-3-6\.
 Conclusion
 Since the K-Buffer is efficient on mobile GPU, the MLAB is intrinsically suitable to mobile GPU.
 We can use the modern Metal API to fully explore the advantages of the mobile GPU.

-However, since the "FrameBufferFetch" is not supported by Vulkan, I don't suggest using the MLAB in Vulkan.

 Compared to the stochastic transparency, there is only one geometry pass in MLAB.
 This is beneficial to the mobile GPU since the vertex processing is not efficient on the mobile GPU.

-Besides, for the mobile GPU, the executions of the fragments corresponding to the same pixel inside the same draw call is intrinsically serial(13.[Ragan-Kelley 2011]) and thus the mutual exclusion can be considered to introduce little overhead.
+Besides, for the mobile GPU, the executions of the fragments corresponding to the same pixel inside the same draw call is intrinsically serial (13.[Ragan-Kelley 2011]) and thus the mutual exclusion can be considered to introduce little overhead.
 However, for the desktop GPU, mutual exclusion of the RMW operation limits the parallelism of the fragments and introduces extra overhead which is related to the "Depth Complexity" of the scene.

 When we insert another fragment nearer than the fragment merged by two fragments, we introduce error.